Maximal entropy in the moment body: Introduction

-Basic numerical experiments illustrate that a rudimentary Matlab prototype can be competitive with SDPNAL+ \cite{sdpnal15,sdpnal20} a state-of-the-art solver for large-scale semidefinite programming.
-On a standard laptop we can solve in a few seconds the moment body membership for a dense (i.e. non-sparse) linear projection of size 1000 of a dense semidefinite matrix of size 1000-by-1000, at expected accuracy $10^{-8}$.
-Note however that for these sizes, just storing the problem data requires almost 8 gigabytes.
-Practically speaking, this implies that, for this problem class, the bottleneck of large-scale semidefinite solvers is pushed further and almost exclusively to the efficient storage and manipulation of gradient information.
+Basic numerical experiments with a rudimentary Matlab prototype illustrate the approach in two complementary regimes.
+It is one to two orders of magnitude faster than the interior-point solver MOSEK \cite{mosek} and competitive with SDPNAL+ \cite{sdpnal15,sdpnal20}, a state-of-the-art first-order solver for large-scale semidefinite programming.
+On dense (i.e. non-sparse) projections, where the one-off pre-conditioning dominates the cost, problems of size up to several hundred are solved at expected accuracy $10^{-8}$ in a fraction of a second; here the limiting factor is the storage and manipulation of the dense linear map and iterate.
+On sparse instances such as positive semidefinite matrix completion, where the data is orthonormal by construction and pre-conditioning is essentially free, the method scales much further: feasible completions of matrices of size up to $n=5000$, with millions of revealed entries, are solved to the same accuracy in minutes on a standard laptop, and a problem of size $n=1000$ in about a second.
+Practically speaking, this implies that, for this problem class, the bottleneck of this class of large-scale semidefinite solvers is pushed almost exclusively to the efficient storage and manipulation of gradient information, consistently with the randomized and sketching techniques of \cite{l23,cl25,sketchy,hallar}.